splynx/docs/files/en/customer_management/add_new_customer/add_new_customer.md

 ![Character generator](./charactergenerator.png)

-It is possible to personalise customer's parameters with the function _Additional field_ in _Config → System → Additional fields_.
+It is possible to personalize customer's parameters with the function _Additional field_ in _Config → System → Additional fields_.

 When you create the additional field for a customer, select Add to get the parameter in the customer's profile by default.